forrestguice/SuntimesAddon/README.md

 # Suntimes Addon
-An Android Library for the development of Suntimes addons.
+An Android Library that assists the development of [Suntimes](https://github.com/forrestguice/SuntimesWidget/) add-ons.

+This library is used by the [Solunar Periods](https://github.com/forrestguice/SolunarPeriods) add-on.

 ### To use:
 * Create a new Android project; `File -> New Project`